Get Tech Tips

 Why Does it “Matter” (Pun Intended)

-In HVAC/R, it is really important that we understand the impacts changes in temperature, pressure, volume, and mass will have inside the system.
+In HVAC/R, we must understand the impacts of changes in temperature, pressure, volume, and mass inside the system.

 When we add or remove refrigerant, we are changing the refrigerant mass, impacting the pressures and temperatures.
 When one system has a smaller condenser coil than another, the decrease in internal volume will increase the pressure and temperature if the refrigerant mass is the same.